ivanceras/ivanceras.github.io/md/Svgbob/Architecture.md

 Svgbob creates an svg drawing based on the input ascii art diagrams.
 It achieves this by creating a corresponding fragment for each character, and then this little fragments are then merged to form lines and arcs.
-The lines and arcs are endorsed into high level shapes.
+The lines and arcs are then endorsed into high level shapes such as rect, circles.

 ## Name inspiration:
 - svg for svg document and drawing.